photodb/photodb/PhotoDB/External/Controls/DragDrop/readme.txt

 1. Supported platforms:
 -------------------------------------------
-This version of the library has been tested with Delphi 5, Delphi 7, Delphi 2007, Delphi 2009 and Delphi 2010 on Windows XP Professional SP2.
+This version of the library has been tested with Delphi 5, Delphi 7, Delphi 2007, Delphi 2009 and Delphi 2010 on Windows XP Professional SP3.
+Other versions of Delphi, C++ Builder and Windows may be supported.

 -------------------------------------------